-DISCLOSURE ANNUAL DISCLOSURE STATEMENT ANTI-MONEY LAUNDERING To help the government fight the funding of terrorism and money laundering activities, Federal law requires all financial institutions to obtain, verify and record information that identifies each person who opens an account.
+To help the government fight the funding of terrorism and money laundering activities, Federal law requires all financial institutions to obtain, verify and record information that identifies each person who opens an account.
 This notice answers some questions about your firm's Customer Identification Program (CIP).

 What types of information will I need to provide?

-When you open an account, your firm is required to collect information such as the following from you: your name, address, date of birth, identification number: (a) US Citizen: taxpayer identification number (social security number or employee identification number), or (b) Non-US Citizen: taxpayer identification number, passport number and country of issuance, alien identification card number, or government-issued identification showing nationality, residence, and a photograph of you.
+When you open an account, your firm is required to collect information such as the following from you: your name, address, date of birth, identification number: (a) US Citizen: taxpayer identification number (social security number or employee identification number), or (b) Non-US Citizen: taxpayer identification number, passport number and country of issuance, alien identification card number, or government- issued identification showing nationality, residence, and a photograph of you.
 You may also need to show your driver's license or other identifying documents.
-A corporation, partnership, trust, or other legal entity may need to provide other information such as its principal place of business, local office, employer identification number, certified articles of incorporation, government issued business license, a partnership agreement, or a trust agreement.
-In addition, the United States Department of the Treasury, the United States Securities and Exchange Commission ("SEC"), and the Financial Industry Regulatory Authority ("FINRA") currently require you to provide additional information, such as net worth, annual income, occupation, employment information, investment experience and objectives, and risk tolerance.
+A corporation, partnership, trust or other legal entity may need to provide other information such as its principal place of business, local office, employer identification number, certified articles of incorporation, government issued business license, a partnership agreement or a trust agreement.

+US Department of the Treasury, Securities and Exchange Commission, FINRA and NYSE regulation currently require you to provide additional information, such as net worth, annual income, occupation, employment information, investment experience and objectives, and risk tolerance.

 What happens if I don't provide the information requested or my identity can't be verified?